Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: Supplementary information on experimental setup

 Accordingly, we modified LeNet-5 \citep{lecun1998gradient} as the base model for MNIST: \begin{itemize}[leftmargin=10em] \item[0th (input) layer:] (32*32)- \item[1st layer:] C(5*5,6)-S(2*2)- \item[2nd layer:] C(5*5,16)-S(2*2)- \item[3rd layer:] FC(120)- \item[4th to 5th layer:] FC(84)-2, \end{itemize} where C(5*5,6) represents a 5*5 convolutional layer with 6 output channels followed by ReLU, S(2*2) represents a max-pooling layer with a filter of size 2*2, and FC(120) represents a fully connected layer with 120 outputs followed by ReLU, etc. The hidden-layer-output representation of data used in the implementation was the normalized output extracted from the 3rd layer.

 \paragraph{Color-MNIST} Color-MNIST was modified from MNIST for 10 hand-written digit classification, where the digits in training data were colored in red and the digits in test/validation data were colored in either red, green or blue evenly.
-See Figure~\ref{fig:color-mnist} for illustrations of the training and validation data.
+See Figure~\ref{fig:color-mnist} for a plot of the training data and validation data.
 We did not add any data augmentation for experiments on Color-MNIST.

 To process RGB input data, we modified LeNet-5 as the base model for Color-MNIST: \begin{itemize}[leftmargin=10em] \item[0th (input) layer:] (32*32*3)- \item[1st layer:] C(5*5,20)-S(2*2)- \item[2nd layer:] C(5*5,50)-S(2*2)- \item[3rd layer:] FC(120)- \item[4th to 5th layer:] FC(84)-10, \end{itemize} where the abbreviations and the way of extracting the hidden-layer-output representation of data were the same as that in MNIST.